b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 - As long as God continues to help me find my car keys, I won't think about all the suffering in Palestine and Ukraine.
 All is well in Zion.
 Zion prospers.
 - Keep paying tithing because God has promised ‘blessings such that there shall not be room enough to receive them’, even though month after month we continue in financial struggles.

+&nbsp;

 ### Moroni's Promise
+Failure to confirm the truth of an impossible counter-claim means that the claim is true.

 >And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.
 >
 >And by the power of the Holy Ghost ye may know the truth of all things.